 - What's my budget?

 By definition, this survival kit is designed to help you in almost any situation that may occur if you have the survival skills and knowledge to back it up.
-An example of such a use may be if you are in the military, are a private pilot flying regularly over wilderness, an extreme sports enthusiast venturing into a remote area or just want to be prepared for anything, any time.Your personal survival kit may contain these items, many of which should also be duplicated in your main pack:
+An example of such a use may be if you are in the military, are a private pilot flying regularly over wilderness, an extreme sports enthusiast venturing into a remote area or just want to be prepared for anything, anytime.Your personal survival kit may contain these items, many of which should also be duplicated in your main pack:

-To suit special terrain or geographical area
+Survival kit to suit special terrain or geographical area

 - A folding lock knife, several razor blades or scalpel blades.